Reach Out and Read Virginia

 #ReadTogether

 “It is during these times of stress and uncertainty that our children are most in need of feeling safe, loved, and protected.
-The daily interactions children have with caring adults help build resilience and security in times of stress,” said Dr. Bergen Nelson, ROR Virginia Medical Director, Assistant Professor of Pediatrics, Children’s Hospital of Richmond at VCU.
+The daily interactions children have with caring adults help build resilience and security in times of stress,” said Dr. Bergen Nelson, Assistant Professor of Pediatrics, Children’s Hospital of Richmond at VCU.
 “Important moments together include snuggles on the couch, reading together, hugs, singing and playing together.
 These times don’t have to be scripted and they don’t have to last a long time.
 Big or small, these everyday moments have the potential to build resilience in both children and adults, buffer stress and support safe, stable, and nurturing relationships with all caregivers, helping children thrive.”

 We Want to Hear From You!